wdk-docs/vscode-docs/api/working-with-extensions/bundling-extension.md

 ---
 # DO NOT TOUCH — Managed by doc writer
-ContentId: 26f0c0d6-1ea8-4cc1-bd10-9fa744056e7c
+id: 26f0c0d6-1ea8-4cc1-bd10-9fa744056e7c
 DateApproved: 7/6/2023

 # Summarize the whole topic in less than 300 characters for SEO purpose
-MetaDescription: Bundling Visual Studio Code extensions (plug-ins) with webpack.
+description: Bundling Visual Studio Code extensions (plug-ins) with webpack.
 sidebar_position: 3
 ---